Shovels & Rope: With Dualtone again

-On January 15, 2019 the duo announced an April 12th release of their new album, By Blood, again via Dualtone Records and released a new track, "The Wire".
+On January 15, 2019 the duo announced an April 12 release of their new album, By Blood, again via Dualtone Records and released a new track, "The Wire".
 The album was recorded in their at-home studio and was released on April 12, 2019 to generally favorable reviews.
 On March 4, 2019 it was announced that the band's first concert film titled Shovels & Rope: The Movie would debut on March 15, 2019 at the Charleston Film Festival.

 On January 27, 2021 the band announced the third entry into their 'Busted Jukebox' series, nicknamed Busted Juicebox, Volume 3 as the album would contain only children's songs.
 The album released on February 5, 2021 and contains ten cover songs, co-performed with other musicians including Sharon Van Etten, The Secret Sisters, and M. Ward.

 At shows on their 2021 'Bare Bones' tour which would feature songs from their upcoming album Manticore which released on February 18, 2022.
 The album was announced on October 19, 2021 along with the debut of the lead single "Domino".

+High Water Festival

+In 2017, Shovels & Rope founded a music festival that occurs annually in Charleston, South Carolina.